Are Unicorns real? Maybe.

-“Here’s what happened when I used Sweat Block for a week, through multiple hot subway rides, workouts and showers:
+“Here’s what happened when I used SweatBlock for a week, through multiple hot subway rides, workouts and showers”

 DAY 1: “I worked on my computer most of the morning, then I went for a three-mile run in the hot sun.
 While I could feel myself sweating elsewhere, my pits stayed dry.
 I took a shower then walked to and from my kids’ school to pick them up.
-Dry the whole day.
+Dry the whole day.”

-Day 2: I did an hourlong high intensity interval training class.
+DAY 2: “I did an hourlong high intensity interval training class.
 My pits were sweat and stink-free during and after the class.
 I showered and ran errands on foot around NYC for the rest of the day.
-Dry!
+Dry!“

-“Day 4: I did a morning workout at Tone House after a sticky commute on the subway there and back.
+DAY 4: “I did a morning workout at Tone House after a sticky commute on the subway there and back.
 I was afraid that it was starting to fail, because there was a bit of stickiness intermittently throughout the day.
 After a shower, though, I was dry the rest of the day.

-Day 5: I cleaned out my closet in my stuffy apartment and was definitely getting a bit sticky and ripe, though nowhere near my usual level of disgustingness.
+DAY 5: “I cleaned out my closet in my stuffy apartment and was definitely getting a bit sticky and ripe, though nowhere near my usual level of disgustingness.
 To prevent any sort of odor, I used a swipe of Soapwalla’s lovely natural deodorant cream for some freshness (it doesn’t contain any aluminum — I wanted to see this through for the whole seven days, but this was a small cheat).”

 How about day 6 and 7?

-“Day 6: I ran around to appointments, went to the office and took multiple trips on the subway.
+DAY 6: “I ran around to appointments, went to the office and took multiple trips on the subway.
 I showered twice this day (morning and evening), but was still mostly weirdly dry.

-Day 7: I went to SoulCycle and after that decided it was time to reapply my Secret.
+DAY 7: “I went to SoulCycle and after that decided it was time to reapply my Secret.
 But I think I could have stretched it out one more day.”

-After 7 days, Cheryl was dry.
-Awesome!
+After 7 days, SweatBlock kept Cheryl dry.
 She finishes by saying she’s not ready to ditch her daily-use deodorant/antiperspirant for SweatBlock, but that she’ll definitely use it when she is on stage on an expert panel discussion for her upcoming conference.